stuartcrobinson/autobot3_wdio/README.md

 - if you're using iTerm2, you can command-click on files in the stack trace to load in your defaul js editor

-TODOS:

-logging needs a lot of work.  going to update it so the html reports are printed at the end of all test completion.

-need to write better demo tests.

-need to possibly throw fresh Errors when "wait" methods fail in order to get full stack trace

-old notes:

-wdio fresh start, going to try to use es6 in tests and wdio.conf.js file

-update - failed to get es6 working in wdio.conf file.  solution: passing in global object and using it's methods as defined in es6 files.

-note - tried and gave up on writing project in typescript.  it ruined the stack trace and also caused browsers to briefly open per test (even if not running that test), and i'm not sure why

 STYLE RULES

 *  at some point after running x = Autobot.httpRequestCreateProject_begin(...), you must run Autobot.httpRequestComplete(x);